 1. This visa is for students who completed their degree course in the UK

-2. It allows the students to work full-time for two years in the UK
+2. It allows the students to work full-time for two or three years in the UK

-3. They can switch from this visa to other long-term visas from within the UK after the two years have ended
+3. They can switch from this visa to other long-term visas from within the UK after the two or three years have ended

 Get in touch